Bakers (bakery)

-Bakers Limited, commonly known as Bakers, is a South African company which produces a wide variety of savoury and sweet biscuits.
+Bakers Limited, commonly known as Bakers, is a South African food manufacturing company that produces a wide variety of savoury and sweet biscuits.

 Bakers is part of National Brands Limited, an FMCG company which is a subsidiary of South African holding company AVI Limited.
 Bakers products are manufactured in Durban, Pretoria, and Johannesburg.

 History

 The company commenced when John Frederick Baumann migrated from England to South Africa, where in 1851 at the age of 26 he established a grocery and bread bakery in Durban, in the British Colony of Natal (now a province of South Africa).

-In 1879 Baumann visited London where he met with his nephew, John Michael Leonard Baumann, suggesting he emigrate to South Africa.
+In 1879, Baumann visited London where he met with his nephew, John Michael Leonard Baumann, suggesting he emigrate to South Africa.
 J. M. L. Baumann had previously left his native village in Niederstetten, Germany at the age of 16, and moved to London where he worked as a baker's assistant before acquiring his own bakery business.

 J. M. L. Baumann arrived in Durban in 1881 and joined his uncle's bakery and grocery business.
 A few years later when the lease on their premises expired, J. M. L. Baumann purchased the bakery operations from his uncle.
 He bought a site at the corner of Brickhill Road and West Street, where he constructed a small building.

-In 1885 Baumann purchased a hand-operated biscuit machine for £65 from another baker, Plowright.
+In 1885, Baumann purchased a hand-operated biscuit machine for £65 from another baker, Plowright.
 The machine produced 'dry' biscuits for sale to ships and army garrisons.